Michael Wilson (Canadian politician): Allegation of leaks during 2008 Democratic presidential campaign

 In March 2008, it was alleged that Wilson told the Canadian media that U.S. presidential candidate Barack Obama was not serious about his promise to opt out of the North American Free Trade Agreement (NAFTA).
 Liberal MP Navdeep Bains called on Wilson to step down as Canada's ambassador to Washington while the alleged leaks were investigated.
 Wilson publicly acknowledged that he spoke to then-CTV reporter Tom Clark, who first reported the leaks, before the story aired, but he refused to discuss what was said.

 Personal life

 Wilson was married to Margie Wilson and was predeceased by son Cameron, who suffered from depression and died by suicide in 1995.

 Following his son's death, Wilson devoted considerable time to advocate for mental health.
 The couple had two other children: son Geoff Wilson and daughter Lara O'Brien, both of whom married and have children.
-Wilson died from cancer on February 10, 2019.